Your browser version is outdated. We recommend that you update your browser to the latest version.

 Our ED has the unique position of being on the NWAS and Welsh Ambulance Service borders.
 This means that major trauma in England may bypass the Countess, but Welsh major trauma may still arrive.
 Hence, you may see what feels like a disproportionate amount of trauma for a TU.

 There is a list of triggers to activating the trauma team which is kept above the stand-by phone in majors.
 Our Nursing staff are empowered to activate the team if they feel it is appropriate.
-All trauma teams should be led by a middle grade or above.
-There is an EM Consultant on-call at all times; please call us if there is any doubt as to whether we are required to attend (currently we don’t automatically attend every trauma call overnight but will if requested).
+All trauma teams should be lead by a middle grade or above.
+There is an EM Consultant on-call at all times; please call us if there is any doubt as to whether we are required to attend (currently we don’t automatically attend every trauma call overnight, but will if requested).

 We have a trauma nurse co-ordinator (Sr Jackie Milliken) who will attend trauma calls when she is available.
 She also audits the targets including time to CT scan (ideally less than 60 minutes from arrival) and is involved in trauma education.
 Sr Milliken also helps on any trauma-related audits.